ICON Public (NASDAQ:ICLR) Releases FY22 Earnings Guidance

-ICON Public (NASDAQ:ICLR) issued an update on its FY22 earnings guidance on Wednesday morning.
+ICON Public (NASDAQ:ICLR) updated its FY22 earnings guidance on Wednesday.
 The company provided earnings per share (EPS) guidance of $11.55-11.95 for the period, compared to the Thomson Reuters consensus estimate of $11.36.
 The company issued revenue guidance of $7.77-8.05 billion, compared to the consensus revenue estimate of $7.95 billion.ICON Public also updated its FY21 guidance to $9.55-9.75 EPS.

+A number of research firms recently commented on ICLR.
+Deutsche Bank Aktiengesellschaft boosted their target price on ICON Public from $234.00 to $287.00 and gave the stock a hold rating in a research report on Tuesday, November 16th.
+JPMorgan Chase & Co. upgraded ICON Public from a neutral rating to an overweight rating and boosted their target price for the stock from $230.00 to $320.00 in a research report on Monday, September 27th.
+Barclays boosted their price objective on ICON Public from $240.00 to $315.00 and gave the stock an equal weight rating in a research note on Friday, November 5th.
+Zacks Investment Research cut ICON Public from a hold rating to a sell rating in a research note on Wednesday, January 5th.
+Finally, Mizuho boosted their price objective on ICON Public from $242.00 to $315.00 and gave the stock a buy rating in a research note on Friday, November 5th.
+One equities research analyst has rated the stock with a sell rating, three have issued a hold rating and nine have assigned a buy rating to the company.
+Based on data from MarketBeat, ICON Public presently has an average rating of Buy and an average price target of $278.17.

 ICON plc operates as a clinical research organization, which engages in the provision of outsourced development services to the pharmaceutical, biotechnology, and medical device industries.
 It specializes in the strategic development, management and analysis of programs that support clinical development.